NipunRaj96/neurokit/README.md

 ---

+## 🔒 Project Status & Usage Restrictions

+This project is a work in progress and is **not licensed** for any use, copying, modification, or distribution without explicit written permission from the author.
+All rights are reserved under copyright law.

-## 🤝 Looking to Collaborate?
+## 🤝 Interested in Collaboration?

-I'm open to feedback, insights, and collaborations with AI engineers, product thinkers, and full-stack devs who want to help shape the future of modular LLM development.
+I’m open to **selective collaborations** with AI engineers, product thinkers, and full-stack developers who share a vision for modular LLM development.
+If you’re interested, please contact me to discuss potential contributions or feedback.

 Drop a message at : nipunraj2004@gmail.com or connect on [LinkedIn](https://linkedin.com/in/nipunkumar01).